moby/moby/docs/sources/reference/commandline/cli.rst

 ::

-    Usage:
+    Usage of docker:
       -D, --debug=false: Enable debug mode
       -G, --group="docker": Group to assign the unix socket specified by -H when running in daemon mode; use '' (the empty string) to disable setting of a group
-      -H, --host=[]: The socket to bind to in daemon mode, specified using tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.
+      -H, --host=[]: The socket(s) to bind to in daemon mode, specified using one or more tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.
       --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking -bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b